amany2301/music-recommendation-based-on-emotion/README.md

 # music-recommendation-based-on-emotion
-recommend music based on your emotion ,music language
+recommend music based on your real time emotion.